siwinter/BT-Mesh-Lamp-Control/README.md

     cmd : command send to device
     evt : event received from device device
-    lamps : for all devices ist mapped to BT-Mesh addresse 0xFFFF lampx : for a specific device (x = 1...n) command
+    BT_x : where x is the device's BT-Mesh address ( ex: BT_ffff for all devices) command
     state : to switch lamp (cmd) or to report state (evt) parameter "on" or "off"